 No one likes slow internet.
 The good news is you don’t have to put up with it.
 Whether you change your ISP or upgrade your internet plan, there are many ways to avoid slower speeds.

-If you’re curious if your internet is loading more slowly than usual, use our speed test to see if your plan is living up to its promise.
+If you’re curious if your internet is loading more slowly than usual, use our speed test tool to see if your plan is living up to its promise.